 installation on remote endpoints, instead using copy mechanisms like

-docker cp to inject small “agent” binaries into remote environments and secure
+docker cp to inject small “agent” binaries into remote environments and

-docker exec for communication.
-For maximum
+docker exec as transports for communication.

 Mutagen’s synchronization and forwarding facilities are designed to be extremely flexible, operating between arbitrary pairs of endpoints using any combination of transports.
 This includes cases where both endpoints are remote, allowing for synchronization and forwarding that’s simply proxied through your local system.